Hong Kong closes schools, raises warning for Typhoon Koinu

+Koinu comes just a month after Hong Kong was lashed by Typhoon Saola.

-HONG KONG: Hong Kong issued its third-highest storm warning signal - prompting the closure of some transport services and schools - on Sunday (Oct 8) as Typhoon Koinu skirted the financial hub, bringing rains and powerful gusts.
+HONG KONG: Hong Kong issued its second-highest storm warning signal on Sunday (Oct 8), prompting the closure of some transport services and schools, as Typhoon Koinu skirted the financial hub, bringing rains and powerful gusts.

-Koinu comes just a month after the financial hub was lashed by Typhoon Saola, which triggered Hong Kong's highest "T10" storm alert.
+Koinu comes just a month after the financial hub was lashed by Typhoon Saola, which triggered its highest "T10" storm alert.

 A week after that, the city experienced its highest rainfall in nearly 140 years, flooding subway stations and malls, and causing landslides.

-Hong Kong's weather observatory on Sunday warned of strong winds and intense rain bands as Koinu moved towards the Pearl River Estuary and entered within 100km south of the city.
+Hong Kong's weather observatory on Sunday warned of strong winds and intense rain bands as Koinu moved towards the Pearl River Estuary and was expected to skirt as close as 70km south of the city before midnight.

+Typhoon Koinu was a "T8" signal for most of the day on Sunday - the second-highest in Hong Kong's warning system.
+The warning level is triggered when a storm's maximum sustained wind speed reaches 117kmh.

+About 90 flights were cancelled and 130 others delayed throughout the day due to the storm, according to Hong Kong's Airport Authority.

+Hong Kong's government received reports of 11 fallen trees and six people wounded during the typhoon on Sunday afternoon.

-"Koinu will be closest to Hong Kong tonight, skirting about 70 kilometres south," said the Hong Kong Observatory, warning the public to avoid low-lying areas in case of a storm surge.
+"Koinu is a mature typhoon with its eyewall edging closer to the seas south of the territory," said the Hong Kong Observatory, warning the public to avoid low-lying areas in case of a storm surge.

 It added that it would assess the need to issue higher storm warning signals based on wind speeds.